samuelcolvin/cloudkv/README.md

             value_type: type of the value, if set this is used by pydantic to serialize the value

         Returns:
-            Details of the key value pair as `SetDetails`.
+            Details of the key value pair as `KeyInfo`.
         """

     def delete(self, key: str) -> bool: